 The abrasiveness on this soap is just right—not too harsh, not too gentle—and it has a nice scent that isn’t overpowering but also isn’t weak.
 They also have a Pine Tar soap just like Dr. Squatch, which is one of the most popular soaps they sell.

-Sudsy Bear also has a subscription service where you can save 15% off on every order when signing up for their automatic shipments of soap.
+Sudsy Bear also has a subscription service where you can save 15% on every order when signing up for their automatic shipments of soap.
 It’s an awesome deal if you’re looking to save some money while still getting great quality products delivered straight to your door!

 Sudsy also provides free samples with some of their orders, which is a nice perk for their customers.